 Prepare Our Home

 Order.
 Young children desire orderliness in their environment.
 Use baskets and trays to hold all items that are needed to complete a job (e.g., cleaning a table, watering an indoor plant).
-Ensure each item has its own place on the tray, and encourage your child to return the items to their proper place on the tray.
+Ensure each item has its own place on the tray, and encourage your child to return the items to their proper place.
 Keep the tray on a low shelf and see that your child returns the tray to its designated shelf spot.
-Children learn about organization and sequence of steps from doing this.
+Children learn about organization and sequence of steps from repeating activities in sequence from start to finish.
 Toddlers will benefit from being present when objects are being permanently moved in the home.
 Keep order by offering a few items rather than an overabundance of stuff.

 Real, Natural Objects.
 Children learn by using real objects that are beautiful (much like the objects adults use).
 Consider offering your child breakable dishes (e.g., stone or porcelain plates and cups, glasses).
 Show your child how to carefully handle fragile dishes.
 An item that breaks gives feedback to a child that it needs more careful handling.
 Given children’s need for perfecting their senses, offer real objects which appeal to their senses.
 A child could discover the different smells offered by cooking herbs and spices, for example.

-Contributing to Family Work.
-Children prefer real objects to toys; work to refine movement; and when younger, engage in work for themselves, whereas when older, do things for their community.
-Support your child’s interest in real things and contributing to the household by offering him or her a chance to help with family work.
+Contribute to Family Work.
+Children prefer real objects to toys.
+They work to refine their movements, and when they are young, engage in work for themselves, whereas when older, do things for their community.
+Support your child’s interest in real things and contribute to the household by offering him or her a chance to help with family work.
 Your child can work beside you in the kitchen using his or her own cutting board and vegetable cutter, wash and peel vegetables with a vegetable brush and peeler, roll sushi, make musubis, use a salad spinner, and anything else with which you are comfortable.
 Over time, you can offer more complicated kitchen tools and jobs.
 Show your child, step by step, how to clean up.
 For an outdoor job, consider showing your child how to clean the car or windows.
 Keep in mind that your and your child’s version of clean are likely to be different.

 Attractive Environment.
 Children need orderly and attractive environments.
-Rotate or add different objects to keep your child’s interest.
+Rotate or add different objects to the environment to keep your child’s interest.
 Keep your child’s space organized (with his or her help).
 Hang wall art at a child’s eye level and family photos at a height for all to enjoy.

 Leave a Concentrating Child to their Work.
-When your child is concentrating (no superfluous bodily movements, stillness, focused eyes) honor his or her concentration.
+When your child is concentrating (no superfluous bodily movements, stillness, focused eyes), strive to honor his or her concentration.
 Avoid disturbing a concentrating child.
 Montessori wrote that a child who has been able to concentrate will, afterward, look as if they have experienced some great joy.